seek-oss/skuba/docs/development-api/github.md

 ## readFileChanges

-Takes a list of ChangedFiles from [getChangedFiles], reads them from the file system and maps them to GitHub GraphQL [file changes]
+Takes a list of `ChangedFiles` from [getChangedFiles], reads them from the file system, and maps them to GitHub GraphQL [FileChanges].

 ```typescript
 import { GitHub } from 'skuba';